Alcaro/Arlib/arlib/sandbox/README.txt

 - launch_impl: failure in process::set_fds was ignored
-    exploitability: extremely hard, requires resource exhaustion and then some luck maximum impact: child can access (including write) some or all fds open in parent with the default parent, this does nothing whatsoever with other parents, it can be data leak, data loss, or even a full jailbreak
+    exploitability: extremely hard, requires resource exhaustion and then some luck maximum impact: child can access (including write) some or all fds open in parent with the default parent, this does nothing whatsoever, unless called in strange ways where it inherits some fds from the shell (extremely rare, and 90% of shell-inherited fds are lock files)
+      with other parents, it can be data leak, data loss, or even a full jailbreak